jenineharris/foundation-biostat-2021/README.md

     + Purchase paperback directly from Sage using the "SAGE30" coupon code (cost: $87.50)
 * Rent eBook from Amazon, RedShelf, [VitalSource](https://www.vitalsource.com/products/statistics-with-r-jenine-k-harris-v9781506388144?term=9781506388151) (cost: Approximately $55/6 months)

-**If you are taking this course from somewhere other than St. Louis, Missouri, and therefore cannot access the free versions at the library and the cost of the book is a barrier, please contact Dr. Harris -as soon as possible- directly at harrisj@wustl.edu and we will find a free solution for you!**
+**If you are taking this course from somewhere other than St. Louis, Missouri, and therefore cannot access the free versions at the library and the cost of the book is a barrier, please contact Dr. Harris -as soon as possible- at harrisj@wustl.edu and we will find a free solution for you!**

 ### VII.
 ORGANIZATION OF COURSE

 This class is flipped!
 This means that, instead of lecturing over zoom, most lectures are pre-recorded and assigned to watch outside of class.
 In class we will use the time for hands-on activities that resemble what you might usually consider homework.
-Most weeks the first hour will be reserved for one-on-one appointments (sign up on Discussion Board in Canvas), the second and third hours of the course will be a hands-on workshop format using R to apply the statistical concepts.
+Most weeks the first scheduled hour of class will be reserved for one-on-one appointments (sign up on Discussion Board in Canvas), the second and third hours of the course will be a hands-on workshop format using R to apply the statistical concepts and discuss interpretation and some of the theory.
 During the 3rd hour each week, the TA (Laura Brugger) will be available in a separate zoom room available for one-on-one assistance (Zoom ID: 261 526 2045).

 A few weeks will not use the workshop format and instead we will have a course book club, project work time, and final project discussion and peer reviews.

 The course work is designed to introduce you to statistical approaches common in the social sciences.
-In addition to the two hours you spend in class each week, expect to spend 5-8 hours each week reading, reviewing course materials, working on exercises and projects.
+In addition to the two hours you spend in class each week, expect to spend 5-8 hours each week reading, reviewing course materials, meeting with the instructor or TA, and working on exercises and projects.
 The total course commitment should be about 10 hours/week on average over the course of the semester.

 If you are working on coursework outside of class time and your books and other materials do not contain enough information for you to complete the work, there are multiple options for you to get help: